JonasBanhos/JonasBanhos.github.io/pages/projects.md

 ## <a name="section3"><a/>Linear Variable Reluctance Motor - Desing Optimization
 <div style="text-align: justify">
-My senior desing project at UConn (2011/2012).
+My senior design project at UConn (2011/2012).
 Design, analysis and validation of a Linear Variable Reluctance Motor.
 The task scope: mathematical derivation of a simplified configuration, magnetic modeling with FEMM and Faraday, testing fixtures manufacturing (CNC machining) and final report to the client.
 3 students and 2 semesters.
 </div>